Igglyboo/Cellular-Automaton/README.txt

 User Modifiable variables:
 	width: window width
 	height: window height
-	cell_size: size of each cell, width % cell_size and height % cell_size should equal 0
+	cell_size: size of each cell
+		width % cell_size and height % cell_size should equal 0
 	born and survives, rules for the game in form B../S..
 		B3/S23 is the classic game of life

 Controls:
 	Game can be paused with Enter